 These small homemade oat banana and raisin bites are a perfect snack for young children.
 With no refined sugar, just three ingredients and ready in less than 20 minutes, what are you waiting for?
+Now with an air fryer method too!

 I wasn't sure what to call these.
 Are they cereal bars, cookies or biscuits?
 Well, bars usually have a more regular shape, biscuits are more crunchy, and cookies are more like cookies.
 So, I've gone with 'bites' in the end.
 It describes them perfectly - small chewy clusters of oats, held together with sticky banana and raisins and then baked in the oven.
+Or the air fryer because that's how I also love to bake them.

 I don't really need to write any more because that is exactly what these small sweet treats are.
 They have just three ingredients: banana, oats and raisins and are incredibly easy to make.
 In fact they are the perfect snack to bake with young children.
 My two-year old loved mashing up the banana, stirring in the oats and then...